awolseid/pymops/README.md

 Multi-Objective Power Scheduling aims to determine an optimal load dispatch schedule for simultaneously minimizing different conflicting objectives, particularly economic costs and environmental emissions.

 `pymops` is an open-source Python package developed for solving mono- to tri-objective optimization in power scheduling problems.
-The package is built on a novel multi-agent reinforcement learning (MARL)-based methodology built on an adaptive MARL simulation environment, where the power-generating units are represented as multiple RL agents.
+The package is built on a novel multi-agent reinforcement learning (MARL)-based adaptive simulation environment, where the power-generating units are represented as multiple RL agents.
 The agents are heterogeneous, each with multiple conflicting objectives.
-The MOPS dynamics are simulated from the environment using Markov Decision Processes (MDPs), which can be used to train a Multi-Agent Deep RL (MADRL) model.
+The MOPS dynamics are simulated from the environment using Markov Decision Processes (MDPs), which are then used to train a Multi-Agent Deep RL (MADRL) model.